xcart/xc5-manual/en/modules/abandoned_cart_reminder/managing_reminders.md

 *   **Coupon discount**: The discount amount that will be offered to the customer.
 "0" or empty value means that sending the reminder will not create coupons.
 *   **Expire**** (days)**: The number of days in which coupons created by the reminder will expire.

-# Editing reminders
+## Editing reminders

 You can edit any abandoned cart reminders that have been created in your store, including both the email message template and such parameters as the sending method, the coupon amount, etc.

 To edit a reminder:

-1. In the {% link "Abandoned cart reminders list" Managing-reminders_7503950.html %}, click on the name of the reminder that needs to be edited.
+1. In the [abandoned cart reminders list](#viewing-the-reminders-list), click on the name of the reminder that needs to be edited.
 This opens the page where you can review and edit the reminder details:
     ![]({{site.baseurl}}/attachments/7503950/8718932.png?effects=drop-shadow)

 2. Edit the parameters of the reminder and/or make changes to the email template.